VISIT OUR ART STORE ▶

 How different charcoal types react in wet watercolor paintings

-Now that you understand how charcoal reacts with watercolor at different stages, it's time to try this technique in your painting.
+Now that the charcoal reactions are understood, it’s time to try this technique in a painting.

-Let me walk you through a quick abstract art demo where I use charcoal and watercolor to create a dynamic piece.
+The artist walks through a quick abstract art demo using charcoal and watercolor to create a dynamic piece.

 Step 1: Prepping the Paper With a Light Mist